HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 - vers
 - vershistory

 - The operation adds a new row with specified values.
-If a row with the same primary key already exists (triggered by a duplicate key error), it updates the `vers` field to `:avers` and appends `:bvers` to the existing `vershistory`, separated by a comma.
+If a row with the same primary key already exists (triggered by a duplicate key error), it updates the 'vers' field to ':avers' and appends ':bvers' to the existing 'vershistory', separated by a comma.

 ```sql
 INSERT INTO user_course (uid, cid, access, term, creator, vers, vershistory) VALUES (:uid, :cid, 'R', :term, :creator, :vers, '')